glossary

 Can a directors report be approved by circular resolution?

-Who can circulate circular resolution?
+Who can circulate a circular resolution?

 Can a director resign via circular resolution?